 - Go on a helicopter tour.
 I still wonder why I didn’t think of it while we were actually there.
 If we make it to Maui again, then this will be the way to go for us.
 Imagine seeing the many curves and hairpins from the air without compromising on the views.
 Sure, you’ll miss the Road to Hana stops but you’ll get more panorama and comfort in return.
 Our best things to do in Maui article (coming soon) will definitely offer some great effortless alternatives to experience the Valley Isle.

 - Visit the Big Island Hawaii.
 As it appears to me, the Road to Hana is so popular because it gives visitors a taste of ‘the real Hawaii’.
 They look for the authentic feel, breaking away from the touristic, resort-like west coast.
 Well, if that’s what you’re looking for too, then you might as well head to the Big Island Hawaii.
 There are plenty of adventurous things to do near Hilo, some of which are true authentic gems.
 There’s more distance to cover but the different sights are way more easy to reach (no hairpins).
-Some of the best hikes in Hawaii, waterfalls, black sand beaches, a lava tube, botanical garden, tropical farm stands and panoramas alike.
+Some of the best hikes in Hawaii, spectacular waterfalls, black sand beaches, an intruiging green sand beach, lava tubes, a botanical garden, tropical farm stands and panoramas alike.
 Just check out this picture we took of Rainbow Falls.
 Hard to compete with Big Island Hawaii!
 Check out our article on where to stay on the Big Island to find your perfect spot.